LUMINEQ products are Thin Film Electroluminescent (TFEL) displays, not OLED nor LCD. Our displays are inorganic design and emit lights themselves.

 For more information about TFEL technology, please visit our Technology page.

 All of the LUMINEQ product lines offer demo products.
-The list of demo products can be found from our Rugged Displays, Transparent Displays, and In-Glass Displays page.
+The list of demo products can be found from our Transparent Displays, Transparent Touch Displays and Transparent Micro Displays page.
 You can request a quote on any of the individual demo product page or on the Contact us page.

-The operating lifetime of LUMINEQ TFEL rugged displays is over 20 years.
+The operating lifetime of LUMINEQ displays is over 20 years.
 85% of original brightness remains after 100 000 hours of usage.

 LUMINEQ displays are inorganic solid-state design.
 So their lifetime is not affected by the external environments such as temperature and humidity.